 “Waldron really was the glue that held the production together musically.
 Bravo!”

 (Opera and Me)

-Highlights this season also include conducting Iford Arts and Opera Della Luna’s production of Offenbach’s Orpheus and the Underworld on tour at the The Lowry, Manchester; a tour to Italy in collaboration with Lingua e Lirica and Melofonetica, a recital tour to Seville, and a concert of Handel and Schubert with Camden Symphony Orchestra.
-Highlights in recent seasons have included directing the critically-acclaimed production of Verdi: La Traviata for Go Opera and its subsequent revivals; a Channel 4 film for London Lyric Opera, and performances of Tchaikovsky: Eugene Onegin as part of Ryedale Festival Opera.
+Highlights this season also include conducting Opera Della Luna’s critically-acclaimed production of Offenbach’s Croquefer and Tulipatan as it continues its nationwide tour; a tour to Italy in collaboration with Lingua e Lirica, further tours to Malta, and a performance of Brahms’ Requiem with Islington Choral Society and Camden Symphony Orchestra at St John’s Smith Square.
+Highlights in recent seasons have included a project with the City of London Choir and the Royal Philharmonic Orchestra at the Royal Albert Hall, directing the critically-acclaimed production of Verdi: La Traviata for Go Opera and its subsequent revivals; a Channel 4 film for London Lyric Opera, directing Opera Della Luna’s performances of Offenbach’s Orpheus and the Underworld at The Lowry, Manchester, and performances of Tchaikovsky: Eugene Onegin as part of Ryedale Festival Opera.
 As a guest conductor, recent projects include Chausson’s Symphony Op.20 and Copland: Appalachian Spring with the London Lawyers Orchestra; a concert tour to Belgium with Amici Voices; a concert with the Band of the Royal Marines; Bach Cantatas with the Cambridge Bach Players, and concerts as party of the City of London Festival and Celebrate the City Festival with the Pinnacle Ensemble.